MinholiEduardo/wasm4/comic-sans.md

 # comic-sans

-On days like these, kids like you...

-...Should be burning in hell.

-Prepare for a relentless challenge in comic-sans, a fan-made survival game where every second counts, inspired by the iconic final battle.
+Prepare for a relentless challenge in Comic-Sans, a fan-made survival game where every second counts, inspired by an iconic final battle.

 ## Gameplay & Instructions